What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 To do so, courts often look at (1) cross-elasticity of demand and (2) the interchangeability of one product with others.

-Cross-elasticity of demand is economic jargon, which looks at the extent to which a change in the price of one product will alter demand for another product.
+Cross-elasticity of demand is economic jargon that explains a review of the extent to which a change in the price of one product will alter demand for another product.
 So if laptops go up in price by five percent, what will that price increase do for demand for tablets?
 If the effect is insignificant, this is evidence that the products are not part of the same relevant market.

 The interchangeability of one product with others looks at more practical factors like the products’ purposes, characteristics, and actual use, among other considerations.